You should probably download the Pantone Studio app

 Much like the (much bloodier) move from hand cannons (China, 1271 AD) to precision targeting rifles, it helps designers hit what they’re aiming for.

 Pantone share their matching system in small booklets called Color Guides.
-Each shows a wide rainbow of colours, and printing companies can exactly replicate each one (on your business cards!).
+Each shows a wide rainbow of colours, and printing companies like the one at www.dxprintingperth.com.au/digital-printer/ can exactly replicate each one (on your business cards!).

 But then computers came along and messed things up?